In Memory of Pat Rosenzweig

 The Pat Rosenzweig Fellows Internship Fund provides grants to support undergraduate students who have secured unpaid summer internships with non-profit and policy organizations.

 Currently enrolled students from all class years and majors are eligible to apply.
 To qualify, a student must have secured an unpaid summer internship at an organization that aims to make a positive impact on the world through social service or public policy.
 The internship can be in a broad range of fields, including non-profits, policy research, local and federal government, and economic development.
 Internships that provide direct, hands-on experience—especially in working with the immediate community the organization serves—are highly recommended.

 *Important note: students must be activated for on-campus recruiting in order to apply.
 To get activated, make an appointment to have your resume reviewed by a Career Advancement adviser and sign the on-campus recruiting policy agreement.
 If you are seeing the error message “Additional special criteria have been set by your career center.
 Please contact them for more information” when you view the program listing on UChicago Handshake, then you have not been activated.

 Pat Rosenzweig Fellowship Grant recipients will be awarded $4,000.
 For students who are accepted, a single stipend will be distributed prior to the start of the internship.

 Interested students should submit their application through UChicago Handshake.
-Applications are due by Sunday, April 29, 2018.
+Applications will be due in May 2019; the precise deadline will be announced at a later date.
 Applicants will need to submit: